 Heather’s practice is concerned with mental health and wellbeing, activism, the diaspora and the archive.
 She uses both lens-based practices and performance with an aim of creating a cathartic experience both for herself and the viewer.
 She uses the technique of re-imagination to engage with communities of interest and the self as a central focus within the image.

-The artwork - (Cricklewood station, installation date TBC)
+The artwork - (Cricklewood station, showing until further notice)

 Lakwena’s typographic wall piece (launching in November) celebrates Amy Johnson – the first woman to fly solo from England to Australia in 1930.
 It was just one in a string of records she set, inspired by the biplanes she saw taking off and landing at Stag Lane aerodrome in north London.